Welcome to the roasterie

 Proudly Saint Paul

 True Stone was founded by Bruce and Charlene Olson in 2003.
-Originally conceived as a small cafe on Cleveland Ave, we now operate a full-scale roasting facility, bottling line and training lab four miles away in a brick warehouse on Prior Avenue.
+Originally conceived as a small cafe on Cleveland Ave, we now operate a full-scale roasting facility, bottling line and SCA-accredited training lab four miles away in a converted canning factory on Prior Avenue.
 We’ve always taken great pride in our Twin Cities roots.
 And with the help of our sister city, Minneapolis, we have the privilege of living in one of the richest communities of coffee purveyors anywhere in the world.
 We’re proud to be a part of that, too.

 Our green-buying team sources exclusively from the world’s finest small farms and cooperatives, allowing us to trace varietals, processing methods, labor conditions and unique ecological characteristics of every coffee we sell.
 We drink more coffee than anyone should, really.
 But we’re doing it for you.

 We roast coffee in batches of 60 lbs or less, allowing for carefully controlled roasts.
 We use Cropster‘s roasting software to digitally monitor and catalog each batch to ensure quality and consistency.
 We crank sweet tunes all day long to make sure the coffee is as cool as possible before it arrives.

 We roast anywhere from 4-5 days per week.
 Our green coffee selections are always in season, well sorted and stored with care.
 Our batches are small, prepared to order and usually delivered fresh to your doorstep within 48 hours.

 Small Farm Grown.